United Way is seeking new faces for its Board of Directors!

 Strive to keep abreast of trends, issues and developments that may affect the organization and the community.

-Stay informed about what is going on in the organization, ask questions, and request information when needed.
+Stay informed about what is going on within the organization, ask questions, and request information when needed.

 Publicly represent the organization in a positive, supportive manner.